Housing benefits disputes and appeals

 - Ask us to look at our decision again (Revision)

-- If you ask us to review the decision, please tell us in writing why you think the decision is wrong and the date of the decision you do not agree.
+- You may ask us to review a decision if you think it is wrong.
+You must tell us the date of the decision you do not agree with.

 - We will look at the decision again and then issue a notice, which will state the reasons for our decision, taking into consideration what you have told us.